y3owk1n/base16-pro-max.nvim/README.md

 - Check that all required base16 colors (base00-base0F) are provided
 - Verify color format is valid hex (e.g., `#ffffff`)

+**YAML loading issues:**

+- Verify the YAML file exists and is readable
+- Ensure YAML file follows Base16 format with base00-base0F keys
+- Check file permissions and path expansion (~ should work)
+- Use absolute paths if relative paths cause issues

 **Performance issues:**

 - Color caching should handle most cases automatically
+- YAML files are cached automatically with mtime checking
 - If you modify colors frequently, call `require("base16")._invalidate_cache()` manually
 - There's a `bench.lua` script in the repo root that you can run with `nvim --headless -l ./bench.lua` to get the benchmark results.